dogweather/forkful/content/en/php/html-and-the-web/sending-an-http-request-with-basic-authentication.md

 weight: 45
 ---

-## What & Why?

-Sending an HTTP request with basic authentication involves adding a username and password to access a resource on a server.
-Programmers use it because some APIs and web services require authentication to ensure only authorized users access their data.

 ## How to:
 Here's the simple way to send an HTTP request with basic authentication using cURL in PHP:

 ```PHP